 - Encourage action from someone who’s never heard of us

 - Create grabby social media promotions and marketing materials

 - Incentivize current supporters to recruit new donors

 - Steward new donors to give again in the future

 You need to vote on which of these notes is most relevant to your long-term goal and help you further define your path to success.
 There will be a lot of situations throughout your sprint where you vote like this, and to minimize time-consuming discussions, Sprint uses dot voting.

 Each person on your team gets two large dot stickers for their votes, and The Decider gets four.
 After everyone has voted, align your picks to the map you drew earlier.

 Most will likely correspond to a specific step of the journey.
-For example, “Create grabby social media promotions” would ladder up to your second step on the map, wherein a new donor “Sees a current donor post about their gift on social media, on Giving Tuesday.”
+For example, “Create grabby social media promotions” would ladder up to your second step on the map, wherein a new donor “Sees a current donor post about their gift on social media.”
 If you see a lot of votes grouped together, it’s likely a signifier of a strong opportunity.

 Next, The Decider will choose where your focus will remain for the rest of the week based on which option presents the greatest opportunity.
 In our mock sprint room, The Decider chooses:

 - Activate current donors, volunteers, and fundraisers to help recruit new donors